Tony Pulis: Return to Stoke City

 Stoke, however, made a poor start to 2013 picking up just a point in January and a frustrating transfer window saw just two new arrivals American winger Brek Shea and England goalkeeper Jack Butland.
 Performances and results remained poor in February and Pulis came under heavy criticism from supporters after an uninspiring home defeat against West Ham.
 Victories against Queens Park Rangers and Norwich City saw Stoke avoid the threat of relegation and they finished the 2012–13 Premier League season in 13th position.
 It was a season of little progress at Stoke, and Pulis left the club on 21 May 2013 after a meeting with club chairman Peter Coates.
-Speaking after his departure, Pulis revealed that he was disappointed by Coates' decision but accepted his reasons.
+Speaking after his departure, Pulis revealed that he was disappointed by Coates's decision but accepted his reasons.
 He was replaced by another Welsh manager, Mark Hughes.

 Crystal Palace

 On 23 November 2013, Pulis was appointed manager of Crystal Palace on a two-and-a-half-year contract, taking over from Ian Holloway.
 His first win came on 3 December 2013, a 1–0 home win against West Ham.
 In the early part of 2014, the team went on a run of five consecutive victories, which included wins over Chelsea, Cardiff City, Aston Villa, Everton and West Ham.
 This run of form earned Palace safety from relegation and saw Pulis named as Manager of the Month for April 2014.
 Palace finished the 2013–14 Premier League season in 11th position with 45 points, which saw Pulis named as the Premier League Manager of the Year.

 During the summer of 2014, Pulis was hired by the BBC to be a pundit for the 2014 FIFA World Cup in Brazil.
 When he was not working, he used his spare time watching other games to scout new players and to see different managers at work.
 Shortly before the start of the subsequent 2014–15 season, however, Pulis left the club "by mutual consent", saying that it was because he was not being backed in the transfer market by the Palace board.
 In November 2016, Pulis was ordered by a high court judge to pay Crystal Palace £3.7 million for fraudulent misrepresentation in a dispute with Steve Parish over a £2 million "survival" bonus paid to him on his request over two weeks earlier than contractually necessary the day before he announced his departure.